Whu-wxy/document-layout-analysis/README.md

+1. Change image path  in main.py
-Run the application: python main.py

-*Note: For first time running the application, create a folder named "output".
+2. Run the application: python main.py.
+It will create a folder named "output_yourfilename".

+In this fork project, I add code to distinguish image and text region only in the "process_par".

 The application is a simple document layout analysis using Python-OpenCV.
 Using three images, the program needs to do the following: